MendesRafa/CS3012---Software-Engineering/README.md

 Assignment 2 (DAG LCA): You can simply take the Lowest Common Ancestor folder from master to be my submission.

-Assignment 3 (Biograh): You can simply take the PDF found in the Biography folder in the master branch.
+Assignment 3 (Biography): You can simply take the PDF found in the Biography folder in the master branch.